 I want to know You.
 Please come and live inside of me, and be my Lord from now on.
 I believe You died for my sins, and I’m so grateful that You did that for me.
 Please forgive me for all wrong I have ever done.
 I will love You and be Yours all the days of my life from now on.

-Once you have asked Jesus to come into your heart, be sure to tell others that you are now living for Him.
+Once you have asked Jesus to come into your heart, be sure to tell others that you now belong to Him.
 You might be able to help them know Jesus too!

 Keep in mind that asking Him into your life is just a beginning.
 To deepen your relationship with God, talk with Him frequently in prayer and read the Bible.
 The New Testament books of Matthew, Mark, Luke, and John are a good place to start.
 It is also important to find a Bible-believing church that is alive and full of the Presence of God, so that you can connect with other Christians who can help you grow in your relationship with Jesus.